vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-calico-refarch.md

 VXLAN is a feature-rich form of encapsulation that enables the creation of virtualized layer 2 networks.
-This is achieved by completely encapsulating the pod's ethernet frame and adding some VXLAN-specific header information.
+This is achieved by completely encapsulating the pod's ethernet frame and adding some header information specific to VXLAN.
 The VXLAN mode **does not** require BGP, which is ideal for environments where BGP peering is blocked.
 When running in this mode, the packet structure looks as shown in the diagram below: